-Some governments are easing rules for isolation, citing dangers of economic and healthcare strains from omicron spread
+Some governments are easing rules for isolation, citing dangers of economic and health-care strains from omicron spread

 The move followed the hard-hit United Kingdom, which last week shortened its isolation period for coronavirus infections from 10 to seven days alongside two negative results from at-home rapid antigen tests, which are less reliable than PCR tests.
 A government minister said Wednesday there were no plans to reduce the isolation period further.

-Scientists in some countries have supported rolling back quarantines, citing modeling that the omicron variant causes shorter periods of infectiousness and that fully vaccinated individuals with breakthrough cases have a low risk of serious disease.
+Scientists in some countries have supported rolling back isolation periods, citing modeling that the omicron variant causes shorter periods of infectiousness and that fully vaccinated individuals with breakthrough cases have a low risk of serious disease.

 But others have cautioned that there’s much still unknown about when and to what extent an individual with omicron remains contagious.

-Public messaging has also centered on the day-to-day implications, with officials warning that hospitals, school systems, and many businesses could collapse unless less stringent isolation protocols are implemented.
+Public messaging has also centered on the day-to-day implications, with officials warning that hospitals, school systems and many businesses could collapse unless less stringent isolation protocols are implemented.

 In Canada, Quebec and Ontario are weighing following the CDC’s lead to a conditional five-day quarantine.
-On Tuesday, Quebec changed its rules to allow some medical staff exposed or infected with the virus to continue working, warning that it could otherwise soon have 10,000 health care workers off the floor and in isolation.
+On Tuesday, Quebec changed its rules to allow some medical staff exposed or infected with the virus to continue working, warning that it could otherwise soon have 10,000 health-care workers off the floor and in isolation.

 Authorities in Germany, where individuals who test positive or have a close exposure must quarantine for two weeks, are also weighing changes.